lmc-eu/spirit-design-system/packages/web/src/scss/components/Dropdown/README.md

 ## Placement

 Dropdown implements the [Placement Dictionary][dictionary-placement] for placement.
-The dictionary values are used as CSS modifiers in the camelCase format: `Dropdown--top`, `Dropdown--rightTop`, `Dropdown--leftBottom`, etc.
+The dictionary values are used as a value of data attribute `data-spirit-placement`, e.g. `data-spirit-placement="top"`, `data-spirit-placement="right-end"`, etc.

 ### ⚠️ DEPRECATION NOTICE

 Current class combinations (`Dropdown--top.Dropdown--left`, `.Dropdown--top.Dropdown--right`,
 `.Dropdown--bottom.Dropdown--left`, `.Dropdown--bottom.Dropdown--right`) will be removed in the next major release.

+[What are deprecations?][readme-deprecations]

+### ⚠️ DEPRECATION NOTICE

+CSS modifiers `Dropdown--top`, `Dropdown--rightTop`, `Dropdown--bottom`, etc. are deprecated and will be removed in the next major release.
+Use `data-spirit-placement` attribute instead.

+Also, all cross-axis placements have been renamed from `top-left`, `top-right`, `right-top`, `right-bottom`, etc. to `top-start`, `top-end`, `right-start`, `right-end`, etc. The old names are deprecated and will be removed in the next major release.

+[What are deprecations?][readme-deprecations]

 ## Feature Flag: Enhanced Shadow